 Jackson Hole, Wyoming

-It's hard to believe that a band that just released its fourth critically-acclaimed record, played hundreds of shows, appeared at festivals, and topped regional polls, began as an accident.
+It's hard to believe that a band that recently released its fourth critically acclaimed record, played hundreds of shows, appeared at festivals, and topped regional polls, began as an accident.
 But nine years ago, Americana visionaries One Ton Pig were just two guys with no band contracted to play a bluegrass night at a local watering hole.